Can a home improvement company champion sustainable living?

 Statistics show that between 2002 and 2012, global urban waste doubled from 680 million tons to over 1.3 billion tons per year.
 By 2025, it is estimated that the world will be producing 2.2 billion tons of waste per year.
 This is due to a growing population and lifestyle changes that have caused many communities to “make, use, dispose” as opposed to “make, use, recycle”.

-Kingfisher aim to educate communities by putting customers at the heart of sustainable growth plan.
+Kingfisher aims to educate communities by putting customers at the heart of sustainable growth plan.
 They began by researching customers’ views on sustainability in relation to their homes.
 They found that whilst the majority of consumers want to live sustainably that they don’t because they simply don’t know how.

-They therefore set out to create a positive impact by establishing four goals that seek to challenge their own operations with the hope that in turn this will make it easier for their customers to live sustainably.
-They are aiming to, by 2025, reduce their customers energy use and water efficiency by 50% by providing them with products, services and advice, and they themselves are aiming to send zero waste to landfill by 2020 – ensuring 90% of waste is recycled by 2025.
+They, therefore, set out to create a positive impact by establishing four goals that seek to challenge their own operations with the hope that in turn, this will make it easier for their customers to live sustainably.
+They are aiming to, by 2025, reduce their customer’s energy use and water efficiency by 50% by providing them with products, services and advice, and they themselves are aiming to send zero waste to landfill by 2020 – ensuring 90% of waste is recycled by 2025.